fsprojects/Paket/docs/content/commands/update.md

   `--redirects`: Creates binding redirects for the NuGet packages.

   `--no-install`: Skips paket install --hard process afterward generation of [`paket.lock` file](lock-file.html).

+  `--filter`: Treat PACKAGENAME as a regex pattern to match against, rather than a single package.
+Enforces a "total" match (i.e. an implicit ^ and $ at beginning and end of PACKAGENAME)

 ## Updating a single group